 Gmail also has the highest market share according to Litmus Labs.
 This ranking of market share is widely used to prove how successful Gmail is.
 However, the way the ranking works, it is not a valid source for calculating the market share of free email services: Litmus Labs calculates the ranking based on image opening (pixel tracking) by email users.
 On the site itself, it is stated: "Since determining the client in which an email is opened requires images to be displayed, the data for some email clients and mobile devices might be over- or under-represented due to automatic image blocking."

-When an email provider - like Gmail - ranks high on such a site, this means that the service lets marketers easily track their users.
+When an email provider - like Gmail - ranks high on such a site, this means that this free service lets marketers easily track their users.
 The data is sent to marketers automatically as soon as the images in an email account are loaded - privacy-friendly mail services block automatic image loading to protect their users from such tracking.

 Gmail, for that matter, does not adequately protect their users from tracking.
 To the contrary, Gmail, or better the mother company Alphabet is known for its extensive tracking and profiling of Google and Gmail users.
 That's part of the business model where Google offers free services and then makes an astonishing amount of money by displaying targeted advertisements to its users.